Blendify/blender-manual/blender_docs/manual/render/output/render_panel.rst

 By default the biggest area is replaced with the Image Editor and the render appears.

-To cancel the rendering process click the cancel button ``X`` besides the progress bar in the Info Editor, or press :kbd:`Esc`.
+To cancel the rendering process click the cancel button ``X`` besides the progress bar in the :ref:`topbar-index`, or press :kbd:`Esc`.